Michael Berkeley: Early life

 Berkeley is the eldest of the three sons of Elizabeth Freda (née Bernstein) (1923–2016) and the composer Sir Lennox Berkeley.
 He was educated at The Oratory School, in Woodcote, and Westminster Cathedral Choir School.
 He was a chorister at Westminster Cathedral, and he frequently sang in works composed or conducted by his godfather, Benjamin Britten.
-He studied composition, singing and piano at the Royal Academy of Music.
+Berkeley studied composition, singing and piano at the Royal Academy of Music.
 He also played in a rock band, Seeds of Discord.
 In his twenties, when he went to study with Richard Rodney Bennett, he concentrated on composition.